 Should a re-started race be interrupted and Race Direction deems it possible to re-start, then the conditions for a further re-start will follow Art.
-1.26.4, with the race distance and results defined as follows:
+1.26.4, with the race distance and results defined as described below.